Skip to content

 REDIS_QUEUE -.-> WORKER_1

-In some cases, if you need to implement "fully independent master/backup deployment," then you can further split Redis and set the weight ratio of the master and backup nodes in SLB (or other reverse proxy servers) to 100:0.
+In certain situations, if you need to implement a "fully independent active-standby deployment," you can further split the Redis and set the weight ratio of the primary and standby nodes in the SLB (or other reverse proxy server) to 100:0.

 flowchart TB